Swheat Scoop Multi-Cat Cat Litter

 Advertised Product Description

 This is our Swheat Scoop Multi-Cat Cat Litter Review.
-Swheat Scoop Multi-Cat litter has the same wheat-based approach as the original but also amps up the odor control to make it useful in busy, multi-cat boxes.
-The clay used is all natural with no strong artificial fragrances or dangerous chemicals while still promising to have the great clumping you expect from a litter.
-In addition, the entire product is flushable which provides for easy cleanup.
+Swheat Scoop Multi-Cat litter has the same wheat-based approach as the original cat litter by Swheat but also amps up the odor control to make it useful in busy, multi-cat boxes.
+The clay used is all-natural with no strong artificial fragrances or dangerous chemicals while still promising to have the great clumping you expect from a litter.
+Also, the entire product is flushable which provides for easy cleanup.
 It is available in 7, 14, 25, and 40-pound bags.

 Who This Cat Litter is Intended For